Diphtheria

 Public health units might respond to a diphtheria outbreak by:

-- ensuring appropriate treatment for infected people
+• ensuring appropriate treatment for people with diphtheria

-- identifying and testing close contacts
+• identifying and testing close contacts

-- ensuring preventive treatment or vaccination, if needed
+• ensuring preventive treatment or vaccination, if needed

-- providing information to people about the disease.
+• providing information to people about the disease

 Support